janpetzold/prince2-foundation-summary/README.md

 - needs to contain quality criteria, acceptance methods and acceptance responsibilities
 - typical content: identifier, title (of the product), purpose, composition (parts), quality criteria, quality tolerance, quality method, quality skills (e.g. knowledge for testing), quality responsibilities
 - **PPD** (one document) is the description of the main product and more like an overview and is created in the SU phase
-- what does the product need to deliver to get accepted
+- what does the product need to deliver to get accepted (acceptance criteria)
-- identify sources of information for product
+- identify roles and sources of information for project/product
 - usually 2-4 pages with a lot of quality-related information

 ##### Quality register #####